Our Practice

 Lynda is a regular contributor on radio and television.
 She has worked across several local and national BBC radio stations, including BBC Radio 5 Live, and on screen with ITV West.

 Lynda has published work in the area of Crisis Resolution and Home Treatment.
-She has experience of teaching psychological concepts to other professionals working in mental health, both in the workplace and as part of university courses.
+She is an accredited tutor for the Association for Psychological Therapies (APT).
+She regularly teaches psychological concepts to other professionals working in mental health and allied professions.

 Lynda's range of therapies includes Cognitive Behavioural Therapy (CBT), Schema Therapy and Eye Movement Desensitisation and Reprocessing (EMDR).

-Lynda is an Associate Fellow of the British Psychological Society (BPS) and an EMDR Europe Accredited Practitioner.
-She is also an EMDR Consultant in Training.
+Lynda is an Associate Fellow of the British Psychological Society (BPS) and an EMDR Europe Accredited Consultant / Supervisor.

 EMDR Logo